Hardcore Henry: Release

 The film premiered at the 2015 Toronto International Film Festival on September 12, 2015.
 The film became one of the highest-profile at the festival, and led to a bidding war between Lionsgate, Universal and STX Entertainment.
 Ultimately, STX acquired worldwide rights to Hardcore, including a wide release commitment, for $10 million, becoming the studio's first festival acquisition.
 It was retitled Hardcore Henry for its international release.
 At the festival, the film won the Grolsch People's Choice Midnight Madness Award.
 The film was released on April 8, 2016, by STX.

 Home media

-On July 26, 2016, Hardcore Henry was released on Blu-ray and DVD.
+On July 26, 2016, Hardcore Henry was released on Blu-ray and DVD by Universal Pictures Home Entertainment.

 Reception

 Box office

 Hardcore Henry has grossed $9.3 million in North America and $7.6 million in other territories for a worldwide total of $16.8 million, against a budget of $2 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $7–10 million from 3,015 theaters in its opening weekend, trailing fellow newcomer The Boss ($20–24 million projection) but besting fellow newcomer Demolition ($2–3 million projection).
 It grossed $380,000 from its early Thursday screenings and $2 million on its first day.
 It went on to gross $5.1 million in its opening weekend, finishing 5th at the box office.
 After two weeks, the film was pulled from 2,496 theaters which was the second-largest third-weekend theater drop of all time, behind Meet Dave (2,523 in 2008).